bitnami/charts/bitnami/airflow/README.md

 <!--- app-name: Apache Airflow -->

-# Bitnami package for Apache Airflow
+# Bitnami Secure Images Helm chart for Apache Airflow

 Apache Airflow is a tool to express and execute workflows as directed acyclic graphs (DAGs).
 It includes utilities to schedule tasks, monitor task progress and handle task dependencies.